sigilic/tweaks/README.md

 If you think this is malware, then you can check the batch file if you want to.
 It is safe and completely free to use!

+This is also my first upload on here, but i'm planning on making more stupid stuff and uploading it to here :D

 ## **How to download and use:**

 1. Download the file from the **releases** tab.